 - Demonstrate fundamental and foundational knowledge in performing basic pre-hospital assessment in a professional manner of the ill or injured victim.

 - Use effective communication skills.

 - Successfully complete the National Registry of Emergency Medical Technicians (NREMT) examination.

-According to the Bureau of Labor Statistics, "Employment of EMTs and paramedics is expected to grow by 33 percent from 2010 to 2020, much faster than the average for all occupations."
+According to the Bureau of Labor Statistics, "Employment of EMTs and paramedics is expected to grow by 7 percent from 2018 to 2028, faster than the average for all occupations."

 Most employment opportunities for EMT’s are with private ambulance companies or as volunteers in various municipalities.
 EMT’s also are constantly needed to replace advancing EMT’s and those who leave the profession.
 EMT certification is often used as a stepping stone to higher-paying jobs within the health care field, such as paramedics.